Yie Ar Kung-Fu II

 Yie Ar Kung-Fu II: The Emperor Yie-Gah (イーガー皇帝の逆襲　～イー・アル・カンフー・２～, Īgā-kōtei no Gyakushū: Ī Aru Kanfū 2) is a video game developed and released by Konami in 1986 as a sequel to 1985's Yie Ar Kung-Fu.
 Rather than a pure fighting game as the original, it is a beat 'em up.
 It was released for the Commodore 64, MSX, Amstrad CPC, ZX Spectrum, BBC Micro and Acorn Electron home computer systems and featured a different approach to the game.
 In France, the video game was also released for the Thomson computers.

 Plot

-Lee Young is a young martial arts master who is the son of a brave warrior who has rid China of the Chop Suey Gang.
-However, one member survived and declared himself Emperor Yie-Gah.
-Now, like his father, Lee Young has to rid China of Yie-Gah and his allies once and for all.
+Lee Young is a young martial artist whose father previously defeated the Chop Suey Gang.
+One member survived and later declared himself Emperor Yie-Gah.
+Lee Young sets out to defeat Yie-Gah and his allies.

 Gameplay

 Lee Young goes through three sections of a level to face its boss.
 Along the way, he meets up with ninjas.
 The power-ups Lee can acquire are oolong tea to replenish health and lo mein for temporary invincibility.
 Lee can only carry three oolong teas at a time.

 The game also features a two-player mode, in which Player 1 controls Lee while Player 2 has the choice to play as either Yen Pei, Lan Fang or Po Chin, making Lan Fang the first ever playable female character in a fighting game (predating Saboteur II female ninja by one year and Chun Li in Street Fighter II by five years).